 In addition to the organizational characteristics that influence the success of an ERM program, there were also a number of mitigating variables that were found to influence value, including:

 - Communication.
-ERM communication should be both top-down and bottom-up and for larger organisations, also span horizontally.
+ERM communication should be both top-down and bottom-up and for larger organizations, also span horizontally.
 The majority of responses from the research identified three levels for ERM communication: the board, general manager/business unit head and senior manager levels.
 Only a small proportion of respondents indicated that ERM communication occurred at the management and staff levels.
 The lower number of responses for managers and all staff suggest that communication regarding ERM objectives was primarily the focus of senior management.
 To be successful, effective and continuous communication is required throughout the whole organization and in both directions.

 - Skill levels.
 Skill levels varied among survey participants.
 Additionally, the level of executive skills influenced how resources were being allocated to the risk function.
 The findings suggested that the respondent’s ERM programs were not fully developed and, while they possessed many of the necessary components, they had not managed to coordinate these adequately to achieve the benefits that would be obtained from an integrated ERM program.
 While this indicates a lack of risk maturity, a common theme of not understanding how to execute or embed a complete framework was also found.